 ISS also uses the Rich Filters app to quickly pull data across many vendors for global performance management.
 In addition, using Insight for Jira Service Management helped the firm’s German office build a configuration management database that supports their automation processes and gives the team more control over their data.
 This will enable them to better anticipate the impact of changes to critical business services and respond to the unexpected faster.

-Through every step of implementation and optimization, Aety and an Atlassian Technical Account Manager (TAM) have been by ISS’s side.
+Through every step of implementation and optimization, Aety and Atlassian’s Advisory Services team have been by ISS’s side.
 “Aety has been a trusted partner from the very beginning...Having that partnership where advisory is at the center, flexibility is proven, and trust is mutual has been absolutely key for the success we have achieved,” Marie says.
-“Our TAM has also shortened the path to finding solutions and brought value to our team and our business.”
+“Our Advisory Services team have also shortened the path to finding solutions and brought value to our team and our business.”

 Atlassian fuels process improvements so it’s easy to mature the process and improve the way ISS is working.”

 Marie Bjørke, Head of IT Service Management at ISS

 Customized for local teams, standardized for global organizations

 As ISS empowered their staff to explore new service improvements and leverage Atlassian to their advantage, teams across ISS started experimenting with the tools.
 “The transformation sort of initiated organically.
 People just really needed to get out of inboxes, Excel sheets, and legacy, siloed knowledge sources,” Kristian says.

 Jira Service Management, in particular, spread quickly as people saw how much faster and easier it was to have one central catalog where everyone could request work from other teams, manage dependencies, and collaborate through resolution.